bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 This is a marked improvement to the C Ruby GC and serves as a base for implementing other advanced features moving forward.
 Ruby 2.2 supports incremental GC and a object ages beyond just old and new definitions.
 A major GC cycle in 2.1 still runs in a "stop the world" manner, whereas a more involved incremental implementation interleaves short steps of mark and sweep cycles between other VM operations.

+## References between young and old objects

+HOWEVER it's possible for old objects to reference new objects.

+What happens when old objects references new ones?

+Old objects with references to new objects are stored in a "remembered set".
+The remembered set is thus a container of references from old objects to new objects.

 ## Implications for Rails

 As they say, "Nothing is faster than no code" and the same applies to automatic memory management.
 Every object allocation also has a variable recycle cost.
 Allocation generally is low overhead as it happens once, except for the use case where there's no free object slots on the Ruby heap and a major GC is triggered as a result.

-A major drawback of this limited segregation of OLD vs YOUNG is that many transient objects are in act promoted to oldgen for large contexts like a Rails request.
+A major drawback of this limited segregation of OLD vs YOUNG is that many transient objects are in fact promoted to oldgen for large contexts like a Rails request.
 These long lived objects eventually become unexpected "memory leaks".

+Each generation can be specifically tweaked, with the older generation being particularly important for balancing total process memory use with maintaining a minimal transient object set per request.
+And subsequent too fast promotion from young to old generation.

 [^marksweep]:See the Ruby Hacking Guide's [GC chapter](https://ruby-hacking-guide.github.io/gc.html) for further context and nitty gritty details.
 I'd recommended scanning the content below the first few headings, until turned off by C.